suchismitasarker/CHESS-ID4B-QM2/docs/sample_alignment.md

         FOURC> threextalscan 300 1
         #Notes: In the threextalscan 1st parameter is temperature 300 and the second parameter is waiting time 1

+        a) Data will save at raw6M in id4b folder

 ######  <i>Step 6: Check data nexpy  </i>
 Please look at the [Data visualization](https://suchismitasarker.github.io/CHESS-ID4B-QM2/nexpy/ ) - Nexpy section